 When an aneurysm leaks, there may not be a headache, but instead a drooping eyelid and maybe a constricted pupil.

 On the other hand, these symptoms may be present with the sudden headache from the leaking.

 At the time of rupture (called a hemorrhagic stroke), the patient may have only the thunderclap headache; no other symptoms.

 Pain from this condition will not subside.
 The natural course, if not treated, is for the patient to lose consciousness and then die.

 The second kind of brain aneurysm is one that sits there silently for years, no leaking, and then the first symptom is the thunderclap headache when the dilated portion of the blood vessel suddenly bursts.

 A rupture is always a medical emergency, immediately life-threatening.

 A silent brain aneurysm can rupture in response to physical exertion or even straining sexual activity.

 Well actually, there’s essentially no such thing.
-TIAs cause all sorts of symptoms (e.g., one-sided weakness, one-sided limb paralysis, one-sided facial paralysis, slurred speech, visual disturbances), but a headache is not one of them.
+TIAs cause all sorts of symptoms (e.g., one-sided weakness, one-sided limb paralysis, one-sided facial paralysis, slurred speech, visual disturbances), but a headache is usually not one of them.